Joint Statement by Energy Ministers of G8

 11. Our efforts for improving energy efficiency can be further enhanced through international cooperation through sharing of best practices and promoting global partnership.
 To this end, we decided to establish the International Partnership for Energy Efficiency Cooperation (IPEEC).
 The IPEEC will serve as a high-level forum for facilitating broad actions that yield high energy efficiency gains, where participating countries see an added value.
 They include supporting on-going work of the participating countries and relevant organizations, exchanging information of best practices policies and measures and developing public-private partnership in key energy consuming sectors as well as on a cross-sectoral basis.
 IPEEC will consider ways to implement the outcomes of the Heiligendamm Dialogue Process on energy efficiency.
 We encourage all interested countries to join the IPEEC.

-12. Each of us can enhance the effectiveness of our respective national energy efficiency policies by focusing on key energy consuming sectors such as industry, power, residential/commercial and transportation through analyzing/measuring current energy efficiency performance, evaluating energy efficiency potentials and identifying applicable technologies, taking into account our own specific national and sector-specific circumstances.
+12. Each of us can enhance the effectiveness of our respective national energy efficiency policies by focusing on key energy consuming sectors such as industry, power, residential/commercial and transportation through analysing/measuring current energy efficiency performance, evaluating energy efficiency potentials and identifying applicable technologies, taking into account our own specific national and sector-specific circumstances.
 We also recognize that the sectoral approaches as described above could be useful methods for improving energy efficiency.
 We will work collectively on their practical development.
 We welcome international cooperation and various initiatives through public-private partnerships that are conducive to promoting energy efficiency in key energy consuming sectors.

 13. We highly appreciate the ongoing work on energy indicators.
 While recognizing the need to take into account specific national circumstances, they will help assessment of sectoral, national and international energy efficiency performances and potentials.
 Due to the need of collecting more timely and reliable data to further improve these indicators, we encourage governments and private sectors of all the interested economies to further cooperate in these efforts.
 Capacity building on energy statistics is essential to this end.